RikkiWalker/ndr_lookup/README.md

 NdrLookup::NhsdOds::Client is a client to access the NHS Digital ODS API search and sync endpoints.

-Sync will return a JSON format payload for all organisations that have been updated since the specified date.
+Sync will return a JSON format payload for all organisations that have been updated since the specified date:

-For example:

 ```ruby
 require 'ndr_lookup/nhsd_ods/client'